 What does he do: Dr. B's research interests include (1) healthcare informatics, (2) social media, and (3) artificial intelligence, and (4) organizational innovations.
 His 2001 MIS Quarterly paper on technology discontinuance, cited over 7,500 times, is credited with creating a new stream of research in the information systems literature.
 He also teaches graduate-level courses on: (1) Research Methods (Ph.D./DBA), (2) Statistical Data Mining, and (3) Text Analytics.

 Other interesting facts about him:

-Dr. B is originally from Kolkata (Calcutta), a bustling metropolis of 15 million people in eastern India, but he has lived in the USA for 25+ years.
-He is an avid global traveler, and has lived in or traveled to 70+ countries on six continents (the shaded countries on the world map below), including such places as the Serengeti, Galapagos Islands, Russia, China, and New Zealand (click here for some of his travel photos).
-More information about Dr. B can be obtained by clicking the links at the top of this page.
+Dr. B is originally from Kolkata (Calcutta), India, and moved to the USA when he was 22 years old.
+He is an avid global traveler, and have lived in or traveled alone to 80+ countries on six continents, including such places as the Serengeti, Galapagos Islands, Russia, New Zealand, the Balkans, and the Baltics.
+You can see some of his travel photos from his Photos page.

 For more on his travel experiences, visit his new website DiariesOfANomad.com.